nikgraf/plugin-architecture-prototype/README.md

 It's an interesting concept to combine certain setups that can be included e.g. deploy to Lamba function x, y & create one resource.

+## Should events of commands also run in subcommands?

+I'm not sure.
+Here we probably best rely on Eslam's & Austin's experience.